-The World Economic Forum has announced Elija Perrier, a Doctoral Candidate of the University of Technology Sydney, as the lead author of the new set of Quantum Computing Governance Principles.
-Perrier designed the framework that will integrate quantum computing technology as a social responsibility for policymakers and investors to quantum engineers, researchers, and software developers.
+The World Economic Forum (WEF) has announced Elija Perrier, a Doctoral Candidate at the University of Technology Sydney, as the lead author of the new set of Quantum Computing Governance Principles.
+Perrier designed the framework that will integrate quantum computing technology as a social responsibility for policymakers and investors as well as quantum engineers, researchers, and software developers.

 The Quantum Computing Governance Principles will accelerate the benefits of future quantum technologies while mitigating the potential challenges.